-Homeless Diversion - Phase I - \$440 Thousand: This one-time FY 2022 allocation provided support to homeless funding to divert households from entering homeless emergency shelters through enhanced support to

-Close to Home (formerly known as SARAH, or the South Alamo Regional Alliance for Homeless).
+Homeless Diversion - Phase I - \$440 Thousand: This one-time FY 2022 allocation provided support to homeless funding to divert households from entering homeless emergency shelters through enhanced support to Close to Home (formerly known as SARAH, or the South Alamo Regional Alliance for Homeless).
 Funding for this program continues through the City's General Fund.
 This funding help to assist individuals and families with immediate needs such as rent, utility assistance, or hotel vouchers to quickly stabilize housing situations.

 Program Outcomes Results % Plan - FY 2022 October 2021 thru September 2022 Accomplished Homeless Diversion 100 clients will be served under the Diversion Program.
-353 people (151 households) were served, which includes 61 single-households and 90 families.
+359 clients (150 households) served.
 100%